nozzlegear/davenport.net/README.md

             j.Remove("_rev");
         }

-        // Let the jsonSerializer parse the remaining data to "AnotherClass" var data = j.ToObject<AnotherClass>(serializer);
+        // Let the other converters parse the remaining data to "AnotherClass" var data = j.ToObject<AnotherClass>();

         // Return a CouchDocWrapper
         return new CouchDocWrapper()